 (4) Perform any assessment of damages to natural resources resulting from a release of oil, a hazardous substance, or an extremely hazardous substance.

-(G) Monies received by the commission, state agencies represented on the commission, committees and fire departments under this rule may only be used to do those things necessary, incidental, or appropriate to implement, administer and enforce Chapter 3750 and rules adopted under it.
+(G) Monies received by the commission, state agencies represented on the commission, committees and fire departments under this rule may only be used to do those things necessary, incidental, or appropriate to implement, administer and enforce Chapter 3750. of the Revised Code and rules adopted thereunder.